Chevrolet LT-1: 1990s "LT1"

-In 1992 General Motors introduced the LT1, a high-performance 350 cuin engine based on the Chevy small block V8 and named as a tribute to the original LT-1.
-It was offered as a base engine on the C4 Corvette and a variety of other GM vehicles in several states of tune through 1997, including the Camaro Z/28, performance-package Pontiac Firebirds, police interceptors, a number of large luxury cars, and a luxury station wagon.
+In 1992, General Motors introduced the LT1, a high-performance 350 cuin engine based on the Chevy small-block V8 and named as a tribute to the original LT-1.
+It was offered as a base engine on the C4 Corvette and a variety of other GM vehicles in several states of tune through 1997, including the Camaro Z/28, performance-package Pontiac Firebirds, police interceptors, full-size sedans, and station wagons.